principle-systems/react-shopping-cart-starter-kit/README.md

     },
 ```

-> To change how the component renders the cart's contents, implement the `mainComponent` and/or `rowComponent` props.
-(See Customization)

 ### Editing an existing selection of items

 Up to this point, we have assumed that the cart is initially empty.
 When working with an existing order or selection, we can provide an item array to the cart's `selection` prop.